cadeke/cadeke.github.io/_projects/vreps.md

 I would like to thank my fellow team members Ruth Fernandez, Marco Vander Gracht, Timo Baginski, Tibo Van Houtte, Ermando Dulluku and Daniel Dickinson.

-Also thanks to our project supervisors Michael Iber and Stefan Nebel.
+Also thanks to our project supervisors Michael Iber and Stefan Nebel for supporting us.